Skip to content

 2. Create New Toolkit: Click the + Create button.

-3. Select ADO Wiki: Choose Azure Wiki (ADO Wiki) from the list of available toolkit types.
+3. Select Azure Wiki: Choose Azure Wiki (ADO Wiki) from the list of available toolkit types.

-6. Enable Desired Tools: In the "Tools" section, select the checkboxes next to the specific Wiki tools you want to enable.
-Enable only the tools your agents will actually use
+5. Enable Desired Tools: In the "Tools" section, select the checkboxes next to the specific Wiki tools you want to enable.
+Enable only the tools your agents will actually use to follow the principle of least privilege

-7. Save Toolkit: Click Save to create the toolkit
+6. Save Toolkit: Click Save to create the toolkit.

 Ado wiki